Will geopolitical Moses manage to bite the economic Elephant.

 The global crisis has exhausted domestic markets, thereby depriving most states of the sources of economic prosperity.
 And China often repeats its plans to invest more than 600 billion dollars in OPOP within the next 10-15 years.
 This is approximately 1,5 nominal GDP of Poland, 3,1 of Czech GDP or more than 12,2 GDP of Belarus for 2016 year.
 For local ruling elites, the money is absolutely fantastic.

 The same crisis exacerbated the geopolitical confrontation.
 Russia's economic gravity inexorably dragging East European limitrophs into economic, and then inevitably, Moscow's political orbit.
-The ruling elites of these countries see the threat of their independence in the event and consider participation in the Chinese "New Silk Road" as the only possibility for Russia's economic attraction to largely compensate.
-Thus, to restore the geopolitical alignment to the times of multi-vector, or rather, balancing on the contradictions of opposing global centers of power.
+The ruling elites of these countries see the threat of their independence in the event and consider participation in the Chinese "New Silk Road" as the only opportunity for Russia's economic attraction to largely compensate.
+Thus, to restore the geopolitical alignment to the times of multi-vector, or rather balancing on the contradictions of opposing global centers of power.

 Well, to top it all, each of the players secretly cherishes plans in the new economic and political conditions to rise.
 For example, Poland views the "Silk Road" as an opportunity to finally form under its management a cohesive pool of Lithuania, Latvia, Estonia, Hungary, Bulgaria and the Czech Republic with Slovakia, the so-called Inter-Mediterranean project.
 Ideally, even with the involvement of Greece and a number of fragments of the former Yugoslavia, which have no international prospects at all.